fluxed-lang/flux/compiler/fluxc_types/README.md

-# styxc_types
+# fluxc_types

-Contains the type system definitions for Styx.
+Contains the type system definitions for Flux.

 ## Overview

-The Styx type system takes heavy inspiration from that of TypeScript's.
+The Flux type system takes heavy inspiration from that of TypeScript's.

 ## Built-in Types